lmfit/uncertainties/doc/_build/html/_sources/tech_guide.txt

 probability density), or that the probability distribution of the result is symmetrical (this is rarely strictly the case).

+.. _linear_method:

 Linear error propagation theory
 -------------------------------

-- Linear approximations of functions (around the nominal values) are used for the calculation of the standard deviation of mathematical expressions with this package.
+Linear approximations of functions (around the nominal values) are used for the calculation of the standard deviation of mathematical expressions with this package.